 B.C. health officer asks residents to change holiday plans if feeling unwell

-Dr. Bonnie Henry says the province administered 20,000 COVID-19 PCR tests on Thursday.
+Dr. Bonnie Henry said the province administered 20,000 COVID-19 PCR tests on Thursday as it deals with long lines and delays at testing sites across the province.

+Part of the rise in testing demand has come as people worry about contracting the Omicron variant of COVID-19.

+"Omicron is different," she said.
+"In a sense, we're in a different game, a different pandemic now."

+B.C. reported 2,441 new cases of COVID-19 on Friday, surpassing a previous record for the number of infections set Thursday.
+The province had 10,415 active cases.
+The province also reported four additional deaths, for a total of 2,414 since the pandemic began.

+Henry urged people to not get tested unless they need to.
+Residents should not get tested to justify meeting up with family members or travelling during the winter holidays, she added.

-She says if someone develops symptoms then they need to adjust holiday plans and self-isolate.
+If someone develops symptoms, then they need to adjust holiday plans and self-isolate, she said.

-As a result of hitting the testing capacity, Henry says health staff are prioritizing those most at risk and giving take-home antigen tests to younger people at less risk.
+As a result of hitting the testing capacity, Henry said health staff are prioritizing those most at risk and giving take-home antigen tests to younger people at less risk.

-She says B.C. is in a "different pandemic" as a result of the Omicron variant.
+She also reiterated that gyms and other businesses ordered to close must remainshuttered.

 Health Minister Adrian Dix says the province expects to give out 147,371 vaccinations from Dec.
 22 to Jan.
 2.